top of page

 Barnes and Noble.jpg

 David Head received his Ph.D. in history from the University at Buffalo.
 An expert in maritime history, pirates, and privateers as well as the American Revolution and the Founding Fathers, he teaches at the University of Central Florida in Orlando.
+In 2023, David was named Distinguished Faculty Fellow in History by Kentucky Wesleyan College.
 Read more about David here.
-And follow him on Facebook and Twitter:
+And follow him on Twitter:

 Mount Vernon for website.jpg